-NEW YORK Program components (continued) such policies and procedures will include, but not be limited to, requirements for training staff and volunteers, procedures to ensure staff security, enlisting community support, reporting requirements involving law enforcement agencies, determining eligibility of individuals for participation in an SSP, to provide assessment and service referral for injecting drug users under the age of 18, enrollment of participants in the SSP and issuance of participant identification cards, distribution and collection of hypodermic needles and syringes, proper security and handling and disposal of hypodermic needles and syringes, termination of participants, education related to HIV prevention and other appropriate interventions, referral of program participants to services, including developing formalwritten agreements with service providers and documenting referral linkages, procedures for data collection and program reporting, and evaluation of SSPs; the following records of hypodermic syringes, needles, participants, and transactions shall be maintained by the organization or entity engaged in an SSP; an inventory of hypodermic syringes and needles distributed to each participant in each transaction, a record of the number of hypodermic syringes and needles returned by each participant in each transaction, a record of the number of used hypodermic syringes and needles collected by the program, and a record of the number of participant in each transaction, a record of the number of such as counseling, a record of the number of such as counseling, a record of the number and manner of disposal of hypodermic syringes and needles returned by each participants, based upon an assessment of the client's needs, not limited to, referral to HIV antibody testing services, health care services, including evaluation and treatment for HIV infection, sexually transmitted diseases and tuberculosis, family planning, prenatal and obstetrical care, social services and drug abuse treatment services;<!--
+An organization or entity authorized by the commissioner to conduct an SSP must adhere to policies and procedures developed by the department for the conduct of an SSP, which shall include, but not be limited to: (1) requirements for training staff and volunteers; (2) procedures to ensure staff security; (3) enlisting community support, including development of a community advisory board; (4) requirements involving community concerns regarding the conduct of a program, including those involving law enforcement agencies; (5) determining eligibility of individuals for participation in a program; (6) referral of injection drug users under the age of 18; (7) enrollment of participants in a program and issuance of participant identification cards; (8) obtaining and recording participant information; (9) distribution and collection of hypodermic needles and syringes, including the number of needles that can be provided to a participant in a single transaction; (10) procedures to ensure that hypodermic needles and syringes are secured properly; (11) to terminate program participants; (12) developing new sites or expanding or changing existing sites for programs; (13) relating to the provision of HIV prevention education and other appropriate interventions for participants; (14) referring participants to services, including developing written agreements with service providers and documenting referral linkages; (15) data collection and program reporting; and (16) evaluation of programs.

+An organization or entity engaged in an SSP shall maintain the following records of hypodermic syringes, needles, participants, and transactions: (1) an inventory of hypodermic syringes and needles, including the number purchased and distributed, and the balance on hand; (2) a record of the number of hypodermic syringes and needles distributed to each participant in each transaction; (3) a record of the number of used hypodermic syringes and needles returned by each participant in each transaction; (4) the number and manner of disposal of hypodermic syringes and needles collected by the program; and (5) a record of the number of participants provided HIV prevention education and other appropriate interventions such as counseling, a record of the number and types of services directly provided or provided by referral to participants, based upon an assessment of the client's needs, not limited to, referral to HIV antibody testing services, health care services, including evaluation and treatment for HIV infection, sexually transmitted diseases and tuberculosis, family planning, prenatal and obstetrical care, social services and drug abuse treatment services.

-NEW YORK Program components (continued) an organization or entity functioning under an SSP must provide periodic reports of activities to the department in a format and time period specified by the department which shall include, but not be limited to, the number of program participants, aggregate information regarding the characteristics of program participants, the total number of hypodermic syringes and needles distributed, and the average number distributed per participant per transaction, the total number of hypodermic syringes and needles collected, and the average collected per participant per transaction, information regarding the service needs of plan participants, a list of employees and trained volunteers, significant problems encountered and milestones achieved, and other information deemed necessary by the department to ensure that the conduct of an SSP adheres to the requirements of this regulation; must provide an annual report summarizing information previously reported; the commissioner may approve programs with plans that do not meet all requirements provided that the entity does not receive funding to operate such SSP from the department, provides other services to individuals at heightened risk for adverse outcomes, and the plan includes at least the following elements: a description of staffing and training planned for employees and volunteers working for the proposed program, procedures to make it possible for clients to demonstrate that they received syringes from a legally authorized program, policies and procedures for the proper safeguarding, handling, and disposal of hypodermic syringes and needles, inventory control, securing injection equipment from theft, adherence to appropriate infection control practices, and appropriate disposal of used syringes and needles, policies and procedures for enlisting community and law enforcement agencies, submission of quarterly reports to the department, in a format determined by the department, and the program is approved by any other state agency
+An organization or entity functioning under an SSP must provide periodic reports of activities to the department in a format and time period specified by the department which shall include, but not be limited to: (1) the number of program participants; (2) aggregate information regarding the characteristics of program participants; (3) the total number of hypodermic syringes and needles distributed, and the average number distributed per participant per transaction; (4) the total number of hypodermic syringes and needles collected, and the average collected per participant per transaction; (5) information regarding the service needs of plan participants; (6) a list of employees and trained volunteers; (7) significant problems encountered and milestones achieved; and (8) other information deemed necessary by the department to ensure that the conduct of an SSP adheres to the requirements of this regulation.
+Entities must provide an annual report of plan activities, summarizing the information previously reported and shall contain an evaluation of the organization's progress in attaining the plan's goals.